 4. Fat Transfers are Customizable for Every Patient

 Fat transfer is the perfect procedure for those who want customizable results.
 For example, some patients want smaller thighs and bigger breasts, while other women may prefer fat transfers in other areas of the body.
 The injections are strategically placed to add smoothing and unique results to your body.

 To achieve results that are the best for your body, you’ll want to move forward with a board certified plastic surgeon who specializes in fat transfers.
 Dr. Antimarino provides thorough and educational consultations to describe the entire process of fat transfers.
 You’ll know what to expect before, during, and after your procedure.
 He’ll also discuss recovery lengths, results, and address any questions or concerns that you may have.

 Bellissimo Plastic Surgery & Medi Spa’s goal is empowering women with fat transfers, breast health, and other areas of self-improvement for the body.
 To learn more about fat transfers and other cosmetic procedures, contact Dr. Antimarino to schedule a consultation at 844-496-6647.

 Bellissimo Plastic Surgery offers body procedures and fat transfers in Pittsburgh.
-With locations in Shadyside, Monroeville, Cranberry, Robinson, and Greensburg, it’s easy to schedule an appointment with board-certified plastic surgeon Dr. Jeffrey Antimarino.
+With locations in Shadyside, Monroeville, Robinson, and Greensburg, it’s easy to schedule an appointment with board-certified plastic surgeon Dr. Jeffrey Antimarino.
 He has been nominated one of Pittsburgh’s best plastic surgeons.
 He has also been ranked as a Top 500 Influencer (and most trusted doctor) in Plastic Surgery by RealSelf.